I am a long-term Florida resident who has lived through several hurricanes. I also love to go on well-planned vacations when I can.

 Some of the most-visited travel spots in the United States have one major fault: they are located in areas that are affected by giant tropical storm systems known as hurricanes.
 While what is known as "hurricane season" (the time when hurricanes are most likely to form) only lasts from June 1st through November 30th, it unfortunately covers the months when people take their summer vacations.
 Though this season is simply an inconvenient part of life for those who live on the U.S. Gulf Coast and the Atlantic seaboard, it can be the cause of many a headache for visitors.
 Some simple planning before you ever leave your home can make an enormous difference as to whether a hurricane causes you some minor inconveniences or major problems.
-As someone who has lived through the occurrence of a few tropical storm systems, please permit me to share with you some items to consider as you plan your dream seaside or theme-park vacation.
+As someone who has lived through the occurrence of many tropical storm systems, please permit me to share with you some items to consider as you plan your dream seaside or theme-park vacation.

 What Is a Hurricane?

-A hurricane is a well-organized tropical system with sustained winds that are seventy-four miles per hour or higher.
+A hurricane is a well-organized tropical system with sustained winds that are 74 miles per hour or higher.
 The bands of clouds and thunderstorms that make up the system move in a counterclockwise fashion.
 Along with the wind comes torrential rains, the possibility of tornadoes, high waves, and a storm surge (a storm surge is essentially a wall of water driven towards land by the hurricane's winds).
 The rain and storm surge typically cause flooding in coastal and low-lying areas; this is why local authorities normally order the evacuation of these regions.
-Hurricanes are categorized from one to five based on their maximum sustained winds at a given time, and a hurricane can change categories from one day to the next as it moves along.
+Hurricanes are categorized from 1 to 5 based on their maximum sustained winds at a given time, and a hurricane can change categories from one day to the next as it moves along.
 How much damage a storm does depends on its size, wind speeds, amount of rainfall, and how fast the system as a whole is moving.

 There are also two lesser types of tropical systems that can cause issues for a vacationer.
-They are called "tropical storms" and "tropical depressions".
+They are called "tropical storms" and "tropical depressions."
 Tropical storms have maximum sustained wind speeds from 39 to 73 miles per hour.
 While they do not typically generate the damage a hurricane can, they are able to ground flights and cause severe flooding on roads.
 Thus, a traveler needs to keep an eye on these types of storm systems as well.
 Tropical depressions are the weakest type of organized tropical system.
 The winds in a tropical depression are 23 to 38 miles per hour, and a depression can also bring very heavy rains.
 A tropical depression is not a major concern unless it causes flooding that keeps you from leaving your vacation spot.
 Be aware, however, that these two lesser storms can gain strength and become hurricanes if conditions for them to do so are favorable.

 For more details on the different types of tropical storm systems that affect the southern and eastern U.S., visit this page concerning hurricanes on the National Weather Service website.